SouthWest-JS/southwest-js.github.io/docs/index.markdown

 This month Joe Doe is going to talk to us about JavaScript and why it's wrong.

-25th December 2023 at Some Pub
+25th December 2023 at Some Pub.

 Doors open at 19.00